 What is a list file?

 A list file is just a list of all the data, where each row is a is a link to an unmapped BAM file in the cloud.
-It is the expected input to 1_Processing-For-Variant-Discovery, for example.
+E.g., it is the expected input to 1_Processing-For-Variant-Discovery.

 If you open a list file in a text editor, it looks like this: